Mesothelioma.net content reviewer and editor

 - Developed innovative HIPEC procedure for peritoneal mesothelioma, known as the Sugarbaker procedure

-Dr. Paul Sugarbaker is a leading expert in mesothelioma and comes from a family of surgeons and mesothelioma specialists.
-His work in treating peritoneal mesothelioma and other cancers of the abdominal cavity and digestive tract have earned him world-wide recognition and even procedures named for his innovation.
+Dr. Paul Sugarbaker is a leading mesothelioma expert.
+His work with peritoneal mesothelioma and cancers of the abdominal cavity and digestive tract has earned him worldwide recognition.
+The Sugarbaker Procedure for treating peritoneal mesothelioma is named for him.

 Education and Training